 Behaviorally Anchored Rating Scales, also known as BARS, are a type of performance management scale that use behavior “statements” as a reference point instead of generic descriptors commonly found on traditional rating scales.

-Designed to add the benefits of both qualitative and quantitative information to the appraisal process, BARS measures an employee’s performance against specific examples of behavior that are given a number rating for the purpose of collecting data.
+Designed to add the benefits of both qualitative and quantitative information to the appraisal process, the BARS method of performance appraisal measures an employee’s performance against specific examples of behavior that are given a number rating for the purpose of collecting data.

-Establishing specific behaviors for grading, are meant to give the rating a higher degree of accuracy relative to performance.
+Establishing specific behaviors for grading are meant to give the rating a higher degree of accuracy relative to performance.
 This is because you’re relying on unique, individual behaviors required for each individual position within an organization, instead of behaviors that can be evaluated in any position across the board.

 The job being appraised belongs to a customer service representative:

 It is clear to see there will be a difference in the outcome of the appraisal with the more definitive BARS method.

 The job being appraised belongs to a nurse:

 - A level four rating might assume the nurse shows sympathy to patients

 - A level six rating might assume the nurse shows higher levels of empathy in all dealings with the patient and their family

 The job being appraised belongs to a waiter: